Subdivergence-free gluings of trees: Discussion

 \section{Discussion}

+As noted in the introduction gluings of trees are also studied under the name of \emph{tanglegrams} \cite{10.1093/bioinformatics/btr210, 5551100, BILLEY2017239, ralaivaosaona_et_al:LIPIcs.AofA.2018.32, GESSEL2021105498}, which arose from phylogenetics.
+Subdivergence-free is known as irreducible in this context.
+Because of the phylogenetic motivation, planar tanglegrams are of particular interest.

-Gluings of trees are also studied under the name of \emph{matings of trees} in the planar case, often with an interest in limiting properties and applications to Liouville quantum gravity.
+In the planar case gluings of trees are also studied under the name of \emph{matings of trees}, often with an interest in limiting properties and applications to Liouville quantum gravity.
 See \cite{gwynne2019mating} for a survey.
-The mating construction is also considered for it's pure combinatorial value, see for instance \cite{biane2021mating}.
+The mating construction is also considered for its pure combinatorial value, see for instance \cite{biane2021mating}.
 Basic to this literature is how mated pairs of Dyck or Motzkin paths correspond to mated trees and how the mated pairs of paths themselves correspond to a quarter plane walk.
-Subdivergences do not appear in this literature.
+Subdivergences do not appear in this context.
 Subdivergences in the tree gluing would correspond to places where in the mating of the two Dyck or Motzkin paths two subpaths which both preserve the condition of remaining above and returning to the original level are glued.
 In the quarter plane walk this would correspond to a subpath which would remain in the quarter plane if translated to the origin and also end at the origin.
 However, between restricting to planar gluings and having other questions in mind, the entire study has a quite different flavour.

-Our original motivation for studying the enumeration of subdivergence free gluings of trees was in order to better understand how many Feynman diagrams with cuts can be formed.
+Our original motivation for studying the enumeration of subdivergence-free gluings of trees was in order to better understand how many Feynman diagrams with cuts can be formed.
 From this perspective, the next two questions to consider are cuts which may leave some cycles intact, so rather than gluing two trees we would be gluing two graphs with leaves, and to consider graphs with more subdivergences, that is multiple roots in the two halves.
 Additionally, because of anomalous thresholds, see the introduction of \cite{KYcut} and references therein, it would also be interesting to consider cuts into more than two pieces, equivalently, to consider gluing more than two trees or graphs together.

-From an enumerative perspective, subdivergence free gluings of trees provide a generalization of connected permutations that to our knowledge have not been explored until now.
+From an enumerative perspective, subdivergence-free gluings of trees provide a generalization of connected permutations that to our knowledge have not been explored until now.
 Further classes of trees with nice counting sequences could be investigated.

 Another interesting observation is that the second algorithm is based on sets of siblings.
 Sets of siblings are precisely admissible cuts in the sense of the Connes-Kreimer coproduct on rooted trees (see \cite{ck0}) and so the second algorithm proceeds essentially by considering the coproducts of $t_1$ and $t_2$ term by term.
 The Connes-Kreimer Hopf algebra is not appearing as a renormalization Hopf algebra in this context as we are not working with insertion trees showing the insertion structure of subdivergences in a Feynman diagram, but rather with trees coming directly from a cut Feynman diagram.
 None the less it is appearing in a way that has an interesting interplay with the cuts while being different from the Hopf algebraic cointeraction studied in \cite{KYcut}.